bacunix/folder-struct-for-SDL-game-development/README.md

-remove all example file in every directory before use
+remove all example file in every directory before use. don't remove .dll files in bin/release/, we need it to compile and run the program

 this folder struct made by me and deepseek AI, you can edit the folder struct in Makefile, thanks